 Practical checklist for stichting audit assessments

-- Confirm whether the foundation operates any commercial activities by reviewing the articles of association, the actual operations, and the corporate income tax filing status with the Belastingdienst.
+1. Confirm whether the foundation operates any commercial activities by reviewing the articles of association and the actual operations, then confirming the corporate income tax filing status with the Belastingdienst.
 If no commercial enterprise exists, Title 9 does not apply.

-- If commercial activities exist, obtain net turnover figures for the two most recent consecutive financial years and compare against the €6M threshold in article 2:360(3) BW2.
+2. If commercial activities exist, obtain net turnover figures for the two most recent consecutive financial years and compare against the €6M threshold in article 2:360(3) BW2.
+Document the comparison in the acceptance file.

-- Once Title 9 applies, collect total assets, net turnover, and average employee count for two consecutive balance sheet dates.
-Apply the 2024 size criteria and assess on a consolidated basis where subsidiaries or group companies exist.
+3. Once Title 9 applies, collect total assets, net turnover, and average employee count for two consecutive balance sheet dates.
+Apply the 2024 size criteria (article 2:396 BW2) and assess on a consolidated basis where subsidiaries or group companies exist (article 2:396(2) BW2).

-- If the foundation qualifies as medium or large, confirm the audit obligation under article 2:393 BW2.
-Check whether the article 2:403 group exemption applies.
+4. If the foundation qualifies as medium or large, confirm the audit obligation exists under article 2:393 BW2.
+Check whether the article 2:403 group exemption applies (parent consolidation with liability declaration).

-- Regardless of the Title 9 outcome, identify the foundation's sector and check for sector-specific audit requirements (WTZi for healthcare, RJO for education, Pensioenwet for pension funds, ANBI reporting, subsidy conditions).
+5. Regardless of the Title 9 outcome, identify the foundation’s sector and check for sector-specific audit requirements (WTZi for healthcare, RJO for education, Pensioenwet for pension funds, ANBI reporting requirements, subsidy conditions from provincial or municipal governments).

-- Document all of the above in the engagement acceptance workpaper before signing the engagement letter.
+6. Document all of the above in the engagement acceptance workpaper before signing the engagement letter.
+Include the legal basis for the audit obligation and the specific audit protocol that applies.

 Common mistakes

-- Counting donations and grants toward the €6M turnover threshold.
+• Counting donations and grants toward the €6M turnover threshold.
 Article 2:360(3) BW2 refers to net turnover from commercial enterprise activities only.
 Subsidies and donations are not commercial turnover.
+Mixing these figures inflates the apparent obligation.

-- Forgetting to assess on a consolidated basis.
+• Forgetting to assess on a consolidated basis.
 A holding stichting with individually small subsidiaries may exceed the size thresholds when consolidated.
 Article 2:396(2) BW2 requires the auditor to include subsidiary and group company data in the size classification assessment.
+Missing this step can result in classifying a medium-sized group as small.

 Get practical audit insights, weekly.